Tcintra/twitter_postgres/README.md

        ```
        to delete all volumes.

-1. Upload a link to your forked github repo on sakai
+1. Upload a link to your forked github repo on sakai.